 Of note, “Full Captioning” is a separate feature from Left 4 Dead 2’s “Subtitle Only” option.
 With “Subtitle Only”, players who may become overwhelmed by the details provided with “Full Captioning” still have the option to have dialogue only, or no captions at all.
 In this way, players are given the option to choose what kind of captioning is preferred for their respective experience.

-Visual indicators for directional audio in Fortnite (Mobile)
+Visual indicators for directional audio in Fortnite (Battle Royale)

-The mobile version of Fortnite Battle Royale has a sound ring around the player character that gives the player a visual representation of the nearby directional sound.
+Fortnite Battle Royale allows players to enable a setting called “Visualize Sound Effects.”
+This turns on a “sound ring” that appears around the player character and provides the player with a visual representation of the nearby directional sound.
 When movement from other players is occurring close to the player character, the sound ring displays a white-colored curved line with footstep icons in the direction of the other online player.
 In situations where there is combat (gunfire or pickaxe melee attacks on other players or structures) occurring around the player, a red-colored curved line will appear around the player with a flame-like icon in the direction of the skirmish.
 Additionally, as the player character increases in proximity to the skirmish, the red sound indicator will display directional audio feedback from the in-game environment.
 When the player character is near a loot chest, an amber-colored curve with a treasure icon will appear around the player in the direction of the chest.
 The further the player character is from the previously described indicators, the opaquer the indicators will be.

-Distinct sound effects for distinct moves in Street Fighter II
+Distinct sound effects for distinct moves in the Street Fighter series

-In Street Fighter II and Street Fighter II Turbo, there are distinct sounds for each attack move that players can execute with their fighters.
-Each attack can be identified by sound, and thus players can use these sounds to plan defence or counter attacks if they memorize them.
+In the Street Fighter series of games, starting with Street Fighter II, first released in 1991, and continuing through modern Street Fighter games, there are distinct sounds for each attack move that players can execute with their fighters.
+Each attack can be identified by sound, and thus players can use these sounds to plan defense or counter attacks if they memorize them.